A prostate biopsy is the removal of a small amount of tissue from the prostate gland. The tissue is examined to determine whether there is

 Transurethral biopsy and perineal biopsy:

 When you return home after the procedure, do the following to help ensure a smooth recovery: Stay hydrated.
-Drink plenty of fluids for the next few days.Avoid difficult physical activity the day and evening of the procedure.Keep in mind that you may see blood in your urine, stool, or semen for several days.Ask your doctor when you can resume taking any blood-thinning medicine.Ask your doctor about when it is safe to shower, bathe, or soak in water.
+Drink plenty of fluids for the next few days.Avoid difficult physical activity the day and evening of the procedure.Keep in mind that you may see blood in your urine, stool, or semen for several days.Resume any medications that were stopped when you are advised to do so.

-After arriving home, contact your doctor if any of the following occurs: Inability to urinateBlood in the urine more than 2-3 days post-biopsySigns of infection, including fever and chillsPain that you cannot control with the medicines you have been givenPain, burning, urgency, or frequency of urinationCough, shortness of breath, or chest painRectal bleeding that lasts more than 2-3 days after the biopsy
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Inability to urinateBlood in the urine more than 2-3 days post-biopsySigns of infection, including fever and chillsPain that you cannot control with the medications you have been givenPain, burning, urgency, or frequency of urinationCough, shortness of breath, or chest painRectal bleeding that lasts more than 2-3 days after the biopsy

 Rodriguez LV, Terris MK.
 Risks and complications of transrectal ultrasound guided prostate needle biopsy: a prospective study and review of the literature.